 Usage of ‘a’ and ‘an’

-Generally, the article ‘a’ is placed before a consonant sound and the article ‘an’ placed before a vowel (a,e, i,o,u) sound.
-For example: a boy, a pen, a book an umbrella, an apple etc. The basic usage of ‘a’ and ‘an’ are given below:
+Generally, the article ‘a’ is placed before a consonant sound, and the ‘an’ is placed before a vowel (a,e, i,o,u) sound.
+For example, a boy, a pen, a book, an umbrella, an apple, etc. The primary usage of ‘a’ and ‘an’ are given below:

 - A beautiful woman is walking on the road.

-- A strange man begs for some foods.
+- A strange man begs for some food.

 - I have seen an elephant in the street.